borderyz/neurowaves-lab-documentation/docs/source/index.rst

 **MEG Research Scientist I**

-Hadi is an MEG Research Scientist, specialized in MEG-EEG data processing.
+Hadi is an MEG Research Scientist, specialized in MEG-EEG data processing, with a background in designing embedded systems, representation learning and electrical engineering.
+His main role is to support MEG-EEG projects by ensuring correct operation of the systems and processing of acquired data.

 `hadi.zaatiti@nyu.edu <mailto:hadi.zaatiti@nyu.edu>`_